 - Non-smoker rates if you are a casual marijuana smoker

 - Good rates on health insurance even if you have a pre-existing health condition

-- Guaranteed issue if you have a very serious illness but still need life insurance
+- Guaranteed issue if you have a very serious illness but still need life insurance in Texas

 - Flexible policies that are built to suit your needs